-Table 4 reports the transition matrices, obtained from U.S. (Chetty et al. 2014) and model-generated data.
+Table 4 reports the transition matrices, obtained from U.S. (Chetty et al. 2014) and modelgenerated data.
 The data shows that the probability of children remaining in the bottom quintile when their parents' income is also in the bottom quintile is 33.7%.
 Similarly, the probability of staying in the top income quintile is quite high at 36.5%.
 A particularly interesting one is the probability of moving up from the bottom quintile to the top quintile, namely upward mobility.
 In the data, the upward mobility rate is 7.5%.
 The middle panel of Table 4 displays the quintile transition matrix from the model when the equivalent measure of proxy income is used.
 The model successfully replicates the empirical patterns noted above.
-In particular, the upward mobility rate in the model is 7.5%, which is the same as the data counterpart.
+In particular, the upward mobility rate in the model is 7.1%, which is close to the data counterpart (7.5%).

 Table 4 also reports the quintile transition matrix using lifetime income.
 Compared to the one with proxy income, we can see that the diagonal elements are generally higher, which is consistent with lower intergenerational mobility measured by the slope coefficients in Table 3.
-The upward mobility rate in terms of lifetime income is slightly lower at 7.1%.
+The upward mobility rate in terms of lifetime income is slightly lower at 6.8%.
 In the following numerical experiments, we use the intergenerational mobility measures based on lifetime income because the mobility measures based on proxy income are subject to attenuation biases (Haider and Solon 2006) as also confirmed by the model-generated data in stationary equilibrium.